All Woods Summer Wonders camps are led by expert instructors who love what they do.

 Sara Fields

 Hello, I am Sara Fields.
 I am a mom of three and an avid dog lover.
 I hope to radiate an energy in the classroom that brings learning to life and inspires my students to engage.
 I love the outdoors, building, creating, and being innovative.
-I believe our youth is our best investment and kindness is of great importance.
-I have been a teacher for over 10 years and love sharing my interests, hobbies, and things I am passionate about with students during camps and after school classes.
+I believe our youth is our best investment, and kindness is of great importance.
+I have been a teacher for over 12 years and love sharing my interests, hobbies, and things I am passionate about with students during camps and after-school classes.

 |